 The Cross Listing field is a text box.
 Enter the department and course number of the cross-listed course.

-A cross-listed course is a single course offered collaboratively through two departments or programs.
-Each department shares responsibility for the course, and must contribute resources to the offering of the course.
-In addition, the course must be either team taught by a faculty member from each department, or must be taught by a faculty member with a joint appointment in both departments.
+A cross-listed course is a single course offered collaboratively through two academic units or programs.
+Each unit shares responsibility for the course and must contribute resources to the offering of the course.
+In addition, the course must be either team taught by a faculty member from each unit, or must be taught by a faculty member with a joint appointment in both units.
 For more information on cross-listed course approvals, see Academic Senate Policies.

 After reading the guidelines on cross-listing, explain in the Justification section why these courses should be cross listed.
-Cross-listed courses must be identical (except in Subject Area, Subject ID Code, and possibly Prerequisites) and must be submitted simultaneously from each of the academic units involved.
+Cross-listed courses must be identical.
 You are responsible for coordinating the submission of cross-listed courses.
 Cross-listed courses are not approved at the Data Entry workflow level until all of the courses are present at the Data Entry workflow level.

-Whenever there is a change to a cross-listed course, both departments must submit a course approval form reflecting the change.
-Once again, the course approval forms must be identical, and must be submitted simultaneously for the change to be approved.
-A department cannot change a cross-listed course without a proper submission from the collaborative department.
-Additionally, in order to sever a cross-listing, both departments must submit a course approval form removing the cross-listing.
-On the form, each department should explain the reason for ending the cross-listing.
+Whenever there is a change to a cross-listed course, both departments must submit an ICMS proposal form reflecting the change.
+Once again, the ICMS proposal forms must be identical, and must be submitted simultaneously for the change to be approved.
+An academic unit cannot change a cross-listed course without a proper submission from the collaborative unit.
+Additionally, in order to sever a cross-listing, both academic units must submit an ICMS proposal form removing the cross-listing.
+On the form, each unit should explain the reason for ending the cross-listing.

-Remember, a cross-listed course is a single course offered collaboratively through two different departments.
-It is the responsibility of both departments to coordinate in the scheduling and maintenance of cross-listed courses.
+Remember, a cross-listed course is a single course offered collaboratively through two different academic units.
+It is the responsibility of both units to coordinate in the scheduling and maintenance of cross-listed courses.